i-naeem/AuthenticationSystem/README.md

 ### SQL

-> Structured Query Language (SQL) is a standardized programming language that is used to manage relational databases and perform various operations on the data in them.
+> SQL is a domain-specific language used in programming and designed for managing data held in a relational database management system, or for stream processing in a relational data stream management system.
-> -- <cite>techtarget</cite>
+> -- <cite>Wikipedia</cite>

 ### SQL Injection